 1. Introduction 2

 1.1 Why choose Cambridge?
 1.2 Why choose Cambridge International AS and A Level?
 1.3 Why choose Cambridge International AS and A Level Mathematics?

-1.4 Cambridge AICE (Advanced International Certificate of Education) Diploma1.5 How can I find out more?
+1.4 Cambridge AICE (Advanced International Certificate of Education) Diploma 1.5 How can I find out more?

-1.5 How can find out more?

 2. Teacher support 6

-2.1 Support materials
+2.1 Support materials2.2 Endorsed resources2.3 Training

-2.2 Resource lists

-2.3 Training

 3. Assessment at a glance 7

-Л Syllabus aims and assessment objectives 10
+4. Syllabus aims and assessment objectives 4.1 Syllabus aims 4.2 Assessment objectives 10

-4. 10

-4.1 Syllabus aims4.2 Assessment objectives

 5. Syllabus content 11

-6 List of formulae and tables of the normal distribution (MF9) 28
+6. List of formulae and tables of the normal distribution (MF9) 28

-0.

 7. Mathematical notation 33

-8. Other information
+8 Other information 37